 Interpretive summary

 Variation in distribution and diversity of Staphylococcus species causing intramammary infections in dairy cattle is associated with different management practices.
-The objective of the current study was to identify which Staph. species are most relevant to udder health for organic dairies, by exploring how quarter somatic cell count (SCC) varied as a result of infection with the most commonly-isolated species.
-SCC was higher in quarters infected with 9 of the 10 Staph. species vs. negative quarters.
-Although the increase in SCC was modest for most species observed, their widespread nature can still result in sizeable increases in bulk tank SCC.
+The objective of the current study was to identify which Staph. species are most relevant to udder health for organic dairies, by exploring how quarter somatic cell count (SCC) varied as a result of infection with the most frequently isolated species.
+Compared to culture negative quarters, SCC was higher in quarters infected with 9 of 10 Staph. species.
+Although the increase in SCC was modest for most species observed, their widespread nature can still result in increased bulk tank SCC.

 Running head:

-NASM affecting udder health on organic dairies
+Staphylococci affecting udder health on organic dairies

 Title

-Non-aureus staphylococci and mammaliicocci: which species are important for udder health on organic dairy farms?
+Staphylococci and mammaliicocci: which species are important for udder health on organic dairy farms?

 Caitlin E. Jeffrey,1 Pamela Adkins2, Simon Dufour3, John W. Barlow1